markstringer-dti/markstringer-dti.github.io/dti.md

 Don't get me wrong.
 It might seem as we go through this chapter that I'm down on flowers.
 I'm not down on flowers.
 Flowers are great.
 In project management terms, the equivalent of flowers are ideas.

 People have ideas, those ideas get funding and that's how projects are born.
-Something that ideas and flowers have in common is that they appeal is immediate and unthinking.
+Something that ideas and flowers have in common is that they appeal is immediate and doesn't need thinking about.
 It doesn't take any thought to like a rose.
 Of course, some people might not like roses.
 But the people who do, don't have to work it out.

-Something similar seems to happen with ideas, the kind of ideas that get funded as projects seem to have a common structure that gives them immediate appeal, so that, like flowers, those who are expose to them respond to them positively and unthinkingly.
+Something similar seems to happen with ideas, the kind of ideas that get funded as projects seem to have a common structure that gives them immediate appeal, so that, like flowers, those who are expose to them respond to them positively and without doing any thinking.

 Often this is in terms of easy, fast, cheap, same and all.